research-library/biotech/notes.md

 **Design targets:**

 - **Mitochondrial genome editing.** The mitochondrial genome is a high-value target because mtDNA mutations accumulate with age and cause a defined set of diseases.
-CRISPR-based base editors have shown prospects for mtDNA engineering [Eghbalsaied et al., 2024].
-Chemical modifications of adenine base editor mRNA and guide RNA have expanded application scope [Jiang et al., 2020].
+However, traditional CRISPR-Cas9 approaches face a fundamental barrier: guide RNAs cannot be efficiently imported into the mitochondrial matrix.
+The primary tools for mtDNA editing are instead TALE-based: DdCBE (double-stranded DNA deaminase-derived cytosine base editor) enables C-to-T conversions in mtDNA [Mok et al., 2020], and TALED extends this to A-to-G editing.
+Eghbalsaied et al. reviewed the broader prospects and remaining challenges for mitochondrial genome engineering [Eghbalsaied et al., 2024].
+Chemical modifications of base editor mRNA and guide RNA have expanded the application scope of nuclear base editing [Jiang et al., 2020], and analogous delivery optimization will be needed for mitochondrial editors.

-- **Somatic cell correction.** For monogenic diseases (sickle cell, cystic fibrosis, Huntington's), ex vivo editing of patient-derived cells followed by reinfusion is already entering clinical use.
-The design challenge is moving toward in vivo delivery with tissue specificity.
+- **Somatic cell correction.** For monogenic diseases affecting accessible cell populations, ex vivo editing of patient-derived cells followed by reinfusion is already in clinical use: Casgevy (exagamglogene autotemcel) received FDA approval in December 2023 for sickle cell disease and transfusion-dependent beta-thalassemia.
+Cystic fibrosis (airway epithelium) and Huntington's disease (diffuse CNS neurons) exemplify the spectrum of in vivo delivery challenges—the former may be addressable via inhaled delivery to lung epithelium, while the latter requires crossing the blood-brain barrier and editing neurons distributed throughout the brain, making ex vivo approaches impractical.
+The central design challenge is achieving in vivo delivery with tissue specificity.

-- **Epigenetic reprogramming.** Synthetic regulatory elements designed via generative models (diffusion-based approaches) can control chromatin accessibility and gene expression without permanent genome modification [DaSilva et al., 2024].
-ChromoGen can predict single-cell chromatin conformations, enabling rational design of epigenetic interventions [Schuette et al., 2025].
+- **Epigenetic reprogramming.** Synthetic regulatory elements designed via generative models (diffusion-based approaches) may enable control of chromatin accessibility and gene expression without permanent genome modification [DaSilva et al., 2024; preprint, not yet peer-reviewed].
+Complementary computational tools like ChromoGen can predict single-cell chromatin conformations from sequence [Schuette et al., 2025], which could inform the rational design of epigenetic interventions, though the gap between predicting chromatin states and engineering desired transcriptional outcomes remains substantial.

 **Delivery engineering:**
 - Cas9 ribonucleoprotein preparation protocols are well-established [Lin et al., 2022]